joedicastro/dotfiles/vim/README.md

   vertical column that indicates wrapping threshold turns green when the automatic wrapping is disabled

+- *toggle auto-complete word auto-selection* enable/disable the auto selection of the optimal word from the auto-completion pop-up dialog.
+This option is disabled by default to allow a fast writing/edition without obstacles.
+This is optimal for very situations, but can be enabled again with this entry.

 - *show hidden chars* show the hidden chars, those that are not printable (tabs, carriage returns, spaces, ...)